Music of Wisconsin: La Crosse

 Many bands claim origin to La Crosse and the surrounding area.
 La Crosse has several venues for different genres of music.
 The Root Note is the prime venue for indie/underground music; JB's Speakeasy is home to all original live music; the Warehouse is the hotspot for alternative music; and the La Crosse Center is the area's largest indoor venue for concerts often hosting popular musicians.
-Notable bands from La Crosse are T.U.G.G, Space Bike, Neon, and Shoeless Revolution.
-Popular musician Stephen Jerzak also lived in La Crosse and attended high school there, although he has since moved to California.
-Slow Pedestrians were the first known punk band in the early 1980s (later Mighty Deerlick - Milwaukee).
+Popular musician Stephen Jerzak also lived in La Crosse and attended high school there.
 Some of the past groups have been The Jesters III who evolved into Christian rock group Hope.